 A study of 4th and 5th graders published in Developmental Psychology found that students who received mindfulness training improved their cognitive ability and stress physiology, reported greater empathy, perspective-taking, emotional control, and optimism, showed greater decreases in self-reported symptoms of depression and peer-rated aggression, and were more popular.

-For specific ideas on what to include in a mindfulness curriculum, speak to one of our reps: 1300 122 804
+For specific ideas on what to include in a SEL curriculum, speak to one of our reps: 1300 122 804